bedops/bedops/docs/content/reference/file-management/sorting/sort-bed.rst

           <val> for --max-mem may be 8G, 8000M, or 8000000000 to specify 8 GB of memory.
           --tmpdir is useful only with --max-mem.

-A simple example of using :ref:`sort-bed` would be:
+A simple example of using ``sort-bed`` would be:

 ::

   $ sort-bed unsortedData.bed > sortedData.bed

-The :ref:`sort-bed` program efficiently sorts BED inputs.
+The ``sort-bed`` program efficiently sorts BED inputs.
 By default, all input records are read into system memory and sorted.
-If your BED dataset is larger than available system memory, use the ``--max-mem`` option to limit the amount of memory :ref:`sort-bed` uses to do its work:
+If your BED dataset is larger than available system memory, use the ``--max-mem`` option to limit the amount of memory ``sort-bed`` uses to do its work:

 ::

   $ sort-bed --max-mem 2G reallyHugeUnsortedData.bed > reallyHugeSortedData.bed

-This option allows :ref:`sort-bed` to scale to input of any size.
+This option allows ``sort-bed`` to scale to input of any size.

 The ``--tmpdir`` option allows specification of an alternative temporary directory, when used in conjunction with ``--max-mem`` option.
 This is useful if the host operating system’s standard temporary directory (*e.g.*, ``/tmp`` on Linux or OS X) does not have sufficient space to hold intermediate results.